Oceana and Blancpain Successfully Complete First of Three Ocean Expeditions in California’s Channel Islands

 - Demonstrated the use of a compact Remotely Operated Vehicle (ROV) Geneinno to document cold water corals at 100 feet depth off Santa Barbara Island.

 - Captured 360-degree video footage at all nine scuba diving locations to provide an interactive, immersive experience of being in the middle of a giant kelp forest.
 Some examples of the 360-degree footage can be viewed here.
 [Tips: on a desktop PC, use the mouse to pan and look around.
 On a mobile device, either use your finger to pan and look around or directly point the device to where you want to look.
-For a full 360 immersive experience, use VR goggles or download the Google Cardboard app from the Apple Store or Android Play Store or use Google carboard glasses to navigate as if immersed in the water seeing the environment firsthand].
+For a full 360 immersive experience, use VR goggles or download the Google Cardboard app from the Apple Store or Android Play Store or use Google cardboard glasses to navigate as if immersed in the water seeing the environment firsthand].

 - Collected water samples at mid-water depths (from 60 meters/196 feet to over 100 meters/328 feet) to detect and quantify potential microplastics in the water column.